What are the USP <787>, USP <788>, and USP <789> Standards?

 USP <787>, <788>, and <789> help ensure that all parenteral drug products contain low concentrations of subvisible particles, minimizing the safety risks they pose for patients.
 Flow imaging microscopy instruments like FlowCam LO provide valuable particle morphology information that can help ensure that every drug product batch meets these important product quality requirements.

-To learn more about using flow imaging microscopy as per USP recommendations, explore the resources on our website including the FlowCam LO brochure and our white papers surrounding topics like orthogonal methods
+To learn more about using flow imaging microscopy as per USP recommendations, explore the resources on our website, including the FlowCam LO brochure and our white papers on topics like orthogonal methods

 References: